-The PSA covers approximately 30,400 acres1 of land that is predominantly designated for agricultural use according to the Municipality of Chatham-Kent's Official Plan (2014).
+The PSA covers approximately 22,200 acres1 of land that the Town of Lakeshore's Official Plan (2010) and the Town of Lakeshore Zoning By-law (2014) identify as predominantly agricultural in use.
 The PSA also consists of fragmented areas of forest and riparian habitat associated with small creeks or farm drains.
+The Project is not situated on Crown land or within areas protected under provincial land use plans.
 The PSA represents the area being assessed as part of the REA process.
 The following co-ordinates define corners of the external boundaries of the PSA: